7 days in Turkey itinerary

 Where to stay in Antalya

-One of Turkey’s most popular destinations, Antalya offers a range of accommodation, including family-friendly complexes, mid-price beachfront hotels, budget hostels and high-end resorts.
+One of Turkey’s most popular destinations, Antalya offers a range of accommodations, including family-friendly complexes, mid-price beachfront hotels, budget hostels and high-end resorts.

 Kaleiçi (Old Town): best for romantics and culture vultures